 Infection prevention and control is everyone’s responsibility and to support this approach, our Infection Prevention & Control (IP&C) Team work collaboratively with teams in each of the acute trusts and with general practitioners and primary care staff across the county.
 Advice and support is available to all healthcare staff including dentists, podiatrists, optometrists and other allied staff.

 Patient and Public Involvement (PPI) is positively encouraged and the Somerset infection control team have actively participated in public awareness sessions and patient information forums.

 NHS Somerset expects the services we commission to comply with specific regulations.
-In relation to Infection Prevention and Control the expectation is that services will be delivered as set out in The Health and Social Care Act 2008 Code of Practice on the prevention and control of infections and related guidance, more commonly known as The Hygiene Code.
+In relation to Infection Prevention and Control the expectation is that services will be delivered as set out in The Health and Social Care Act 2008 Code of Practice on the prevention and control of infections and related guidance.